Algarve / June 30, 2019. By Susan Connolly

 Below you will find everything you need to know with the best places to visit in Faro, Portugal.

-The landmark cathedral is free to enter, pay attention to the large organ installed in Faro in 1716.
+The landmark cathedral of Faro is free to enter, pay attention to the large organ installed in Faro in 1716.
 Leading European organists still come to give concerts in the Cathedral.
 There is a small fee if you want to climb the bell tower but it is well worth it for the wonderful views of the city and the Ria Formosa Natural Park.

 An excellent museum exhibiting treasures unearthed in the region and beyond.
 Housed in a 16th century convent the most attractive exhibit is a huge Roman floor mosaic which was found in the city.